In the film Brooklyn, due to a turn of events, Eilis unexpectly finds herself back in her backwater Irish home town.

 Practicing gratitude is one of the most important disciplines I’ve learnt.

-Taking the focus of what I don’t have and zooming in on what I do changes everything.
+Taking the focus of what I don’t have and zooming in on what I do have changes everything.

 We all have dreams that seem to be slipping away.